 Thin Line Tip #1:Don't eat garbage!
 What a person eats directly mirrors their image and how they feel.
 Eat crap, feel like crap.
 Eat great, feel great.
 It's such a simple concept, many people seem to forget.
 But it is JUST THAT EASY!
 Healthy eating is mind over matter.
 Eating bad is a habit that is hard to drop.
 But once you get a hold of it, it becomes addicting.
 If you would like advice on what to eat to replace your bad foods now, please email us.

 Thin Line Tip #3: DRINK WATER!
 Other than the fact that water literally keeps us alive, while performing physical activity like you will be as a loyal follower of this page and group, you will need to stay hydrated.
-At least a gallon hydrated.
+At least a gallon-a-day hydrated.
 Want your muscles to continue to grow and show?
 Yes protein will help, but it just so happens that your muscles are 79% water.
 What's keeping you?
 Get that Nalgene or Hydroflask out and start chugging!

 Thin Line Tip #4: If you're anything like the TLF team, you travel often.
 Whether it is for pleasure or for training, chances are you are going through some sort of airport.
 Eating healthy during these trips can be very difficult, especially given the vast amounts of fast food restaurants and complete lack of healthy foods (unless you go for that $15 salad).
 Thankfully, the TSA allows us to bring in sealed foods!
 Pack snacks like beef jerky, nuts, and protein bars to hold you over until you get to your destination.